kaykay/carnd-term1-projects/behavioral_cloning/writeup_template.md

 ### Rubric Points
 ---

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model